 If you’re living in a humid climate, CRC Marine is an ideal choice to inhibit corrosion on your vehicle.
 The same goes for those of you who live by bodies of saltwater.

-It’s long-lasting and can be used nearly everywhere on your automobile, but the color may not be suitable on visible areas.
+It’s long-lasting and can be used nearly everywhere on your automobile.
+Be aware, however, that the color may not be suitable on visible areas.

 3M Professional Grade Rubberized Undercoating Spray